nirmallab/cspot/docs/Tutorials/md/BuildCSPOTModel.md

 # import packages in jupyter notebook (not needed for command line interface users)
 import cspot as cs
 ```

-    WARNING:tensorflow:From /Users/aj/miniconda3/envs/cspot/lib/python3.9/site-packages/tensorflow/python/compat/v2_compat.py:107: disable_resource_variables (from tensorflow.python.ops.variable_scope) is deprecated and will be removed in a future version.
-    Instructions for updating:
-    non-resource variables are not supported in the long term

 **CSPOT auto generates subfolders and so always set a single folder as `projectDir` and cspot will use that for all subsequent steps.**
 In this case we will set the downloaded sample data as our `projectDir`.
 My sample data is on my desktop as seen below.